 What Makes This Destination Special and Unique?

 • The Alaska Steelhead Company has a ton of water to choose from each day, allowing the guides to adjust for ever changing conditions.
 Some rivers will fish well in low water, but when it rains hard they may blowout… Many steelhead fisheries would be hamstrung by this, but the Alaska Steelhead Company has an ironclad guarantee!
 They have a river that flow from below a lake, making it impossible to blow.
 This will insure you will be swinging your fly over sea-run missiles, each and every fishing session, when others would be blown out.

 • Alaska Steelhead Company’s lodge is one of the nicest lodges on the planet, hands down.
-The lodge itself is an absolutely magnificent building, built for luxury, atop a 300 foot cliff overlooking the Cook Inlet, three active volcanoes and the mouth of their home steelhead river.
+The lodge itself is extremely comfortable and sits atop a 300 foot cliff overlooking the Cook Inlet, three active volcanoes and the mouth of their home steelhead river.
 It is over the top, a stunning location that you will never grow tired of.
-The level of service and world-class accommodations assures you will be well rested, ready to attack the steelhead waters of the Kenai Peninsula of Alaska.
+The level of service and accommodations assures you will be well rested, ready to attack the steelhead waters of the Kenai Peninsula of Alaska.

 • The Alaska Steelhead Company is located just an hour’s drive from the Kenai airport, making this a very easy destination to get into and out of.
 Easy access to the lodge insures you are never delayed in starting or ending your steelhead adventure.
 And it is in the USA!
 No customs, no ravel restrictions, no passport required - easy travel!